CoverGenius/k8sutil/README.md

 <img src="screenshots/workon_example_run.png" alt="drawing" width="650"/>

+#### Is there a benefit of this tool over `kubens` + `kubectx`?
+`k8s workon` is similar to `kubectx`/`kubens` in that you can switch namespaces and contexts smoothly, but you also know exactly which contexts are available to switch between.
+And for each context, you are given a list of valid namespace choices, so you can't ever make a choice that doesn't make sense.

 ## `k8sutil summarise`
 ### Summarise remote or local kubernetes resource information
 If you want to inspect the contents of a single yaml file or even a directory of yaml files without every actually opening them, use this tool to get easily readable coloured output with name, namespace, and kind information for each resource.
 Here's an example of a basic invocation of the command.